 - Bake at 325 degrees for 15 - 18 minutes, watching carefully the last few minutes to avoid over browning.

 - Let cool for five minutes and then transfer out of the pans onto a wire rack to cool completely

 *You could easily half this recipe.
 As you can tell from my photos my cake was pretty tall and we had more than enough to go around for the 12 of us there.
 If you half the recipe, just pour equal amounts of the batter into two cake pans instead of four.

-I frosted my cake using a variation of this frosting recipe.
-Not sure I’d use it again, but it worked.
+I frosted my cake using a variation of a coconut buttercream frosting recipe.
+Not sure I'd use it again, but it worked.
 Make sure to spread a very thin layer of frosting between the two layers to keep it from slipping.
 The real secret to making this cake yummy is to top it off with a simple strawberry compote.
 Delicious!

 An important note

 This grain free cake doesn’t rise a whole lot and is quite deceiving when you pull it out of the oven.
 It may not seem like a lot of cake, but once frosted and stacked it will be plenty.
 Promise.
 Don’t do what I do and freak out that you’ve ruined your daughters birthday.
 Not useful.
 Or true.